 VAN DER WERF

 Born in a beautiful place south of Austria in Wolfsberg, I can be found today wandering with my camera in my hand - capturing touching moments.
-I live & work in Vienna, I have a master of arts degree in business and I use photography to share my view and express myself.
+I am a sales and marketing manager and part time photographer based in Vienna.
+I have a master of arts degree in business and I use photography to share my view and express myself.

 When I turned forty my view on life changed and I started to document my life with my Leica Q. This camera allowed me to develop my personal photography.
 Today I share my perspective, make a statement and express myself.
 The deeper I get, the more I realize what I love, what I care about and what I want to say to the people who closely examine my work.
 In my journal you can learn more about me and my view.